vikramdattu/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

             channelName, // iot thing name, recommended to be same as your channel name &pSampleConfiguration->pCredentialProvider));

-freeIotCredentialProvider(&pSampleConfiguration->pCredentialProvider);
+iot_credential_provider_free(&pSampleConfiguration->pCredentialProvider);
 ```

 ## Use Pre-generated Certificates
-The certificate generating function (createCertificateAndKey) in createDtlsSession() can take between 5 - 15 seconds in low performance embedded devices, it is called for every peer connection creation when KVS WebRTC receives an offer.
+The certificate generating function (certificate_key_create) in dtls_session_create() can take between 5 - 15 seconds in low performance embedded devices, it is called for every peer connection creation when KVS WebRTC receives an offer.
 To avoid this extra start-up latency, certificate can be pre-generated and passed in when offer comes.

 **Important Note: It is recommended to rotate the certificates often - preferably for every peer connection to avoid a compromised client weakening the security of the new connections.**

 Take kvsWebRTCClientMaster as sample, add RtcCertificate certificates[CERT_COUNT]; to **SampleConfiguration** in Samples.h.
-Then pass in the pre-generated certificate in initializePeerConnection() in Common.c.
+Then pass in the pre-generated certificate in app_common_initializePeerConnection() in Common.c.

 ```
 configuration.certificates[0].pCertificate = pSampleConfiguration->certificates[0].pCertificate;
 configuration.certificates[0].pPrivateKey = pSampleConfiguration->certificates[0].pPrivateKey;

-where, `configuration` is of type `RtcConfiguration` in the function that calls `initializePeerConnection()`.
+where, `configuration` is of type `RtcConfiguration` in the function that calls `app_common_initializePeerConnection()`.

-Doing this will make sure that `createCertificateAndKey() would not execute since a certificate is already available.`
+Doing this will make sure that `certificate_key_create() would not execute since a certificate is already available.`
 ```

 ## DEBUG